 A figure is only forced to retreat if it take base ST/10 (round down) in scored hits.
 So a ST 29 fighter would need to suffer at least two points past armor to be forced to retreat.
 The retreating figure moves itself one hex as if it were subject to an Avert spell from the enemy that put hits on it.
 If multiple enemies put hits on the retreating figure then determine the results as if multiple Avert spells applied.This avert effect ends after the retreating figure's next action.
 Mindless creatures including slimes and undead aren't averted.
 Animals such as werewolves are.
 Note that berserkers ignore injuries short of death.

-A wizard can't summon a creation inside darkness past the first hex of darkness blocking her line of sight.
+A wizard can't summon a creation inside unseen unlit areas past the first hex of unlit or Shadowed blocking her line of sight.
 Even this might fail if there was a conflicting figure in the first hex of darkness.

 Add one to each required amount of damage for every 10 base ST the target has over 10.
 For example a 14 hex dragon hit in the head for 17 damage (before armor) would be at -4 DX for a turn and if hit in the head for 20 damage (before armor) she would be knocked out.
 Any dragon who had lived that long would stay airborne in combat to make these aimed shots more difficult.

-As there is no skill for Club there is no mastery for it either.
+As there is no talent for Club there is no mastery for it either.

 Should you run into any Macedonian phalanxes the following notes apply:

 A one hex figure is at no disadvantage to strike at any horse that has legs long enough to reach the ground.
 The -2 DX to strike the rider (for height) applies to all melee attacks other than with polearms held in two hands.

 A wizard can cast spells on himself no matter what his surroundings may be.
 But casting thrown or missile spells on others is adjusted for the wizard's horsemanship and seamanship talents (or lack thereof).